EDIE ON THE GREEN SCREEN, a novel by Beth Lisick

 Ross Wilcox is from Elk Point, South Dakota.
 He has attended Morningside College, the University of South Dakota, and is now finishing the last year of his PhD at the University of North Texas, where he teaches writing and composition.
 His stories have appeared in numerous literary journals.
 Golden Gate Jumper Survivors Society: Stories is his debut book-length work.
 He is currently at work on a novel.
 In addition to writing and fiction, Ross is a huge lover of basketball and a full-on disciple of LeBron James.
 He lives in Forth Worth, Texas with his wife and two cats.
 You can follow him on Twitter @rossofthewilcox.

-Jenny Bhatt is a writer, literary critic, and literary translator.
-Having grown up in Bombay, she has lived and worked her way around India, the UK, Germany, and the US as an engineer, marketer, and a management consultant.
-She is currently a Contributing Editor (Books) at PopMatters.
-Her nonfiction has been published in the US, the UK, and Indian literary magazines such as The Atlantic, BBC Culture, Literary Hub, The Millions, Longreads, PopMatters, National Book Review, Scroll.in, and more.
+Having grown up in Bombay, Jenny Bhatt has lived and worked her way around India, the UK, Germany, and the US as an engineer, marketer, and a management consultant.
 Her fiction has been nominated for Pushcart Prizes and the Best American Short Stories anthology.
-One of her short stories was a finalist in the 2017 Best of the Net Anthology alongside acclaimed writers like Daisy Johnson, Allegra Hyde, and Lydia Davis.
-This is her first book-length work of fiction.
-Her literary translation of the short stories of Gujarati writer, Dhumketu (pioneer of the Gujarati short story), will be out in 2019 with HarperCollins India.
+One of her short stories was a finalist in the 2017 Best of the Net Anthology.
+Her nonfiction has appeared in global publications like BBC Culture, The Atlantic, PopMatters, Longreads, Literary Hub, and others.
+Her literary translation of the short stories of Gujarati writer, Dhumketu, will be out in 2020 with HarperCollins India.